-- The telegram: operator allows you to filter to channels, IDs, or users collected from Telegram. - The discord: operator allows you to filter to servers, channels, IDs, or users collected from Discord. - The user: operator allows you to filter to usernames or user IDs from either Telegram or Discord.
+- The telegram: operator filters to channels, IDs, or users from Telegram. - The discord: operator filters to servers, channels, IDs, or users from Discord. - The user: operator filters to usernames or user IDs from either Telegram or Discord. - To exclude telegram, discord, or user operators: preface the search operator with a hyphen: -telegram: "EVILX.su Leaks Chat"